monsoonco/mac-dev-setup-js/README.md

 ## Dotfile source control

-In case of emergency, it is recommended that you backup your workstation configuration dotfiles, as explained [here](https://github.com/palimpsests/dotfiles) (ignore the 'Setting up a new Mac section').
+It is recommended that you place your workstation configuration dotfiles under source control, as explained [here](https://github.com/palimpsests/dotfiles) (ignore the 'Setting up a new Mac section').

 ## Git